29 CREATIVE WAYS TO RETAIN EMPLOYEES

 The same is applicable to employees – there is a very high likelihood for employees to remain loyal to an organization that makes them feel valued.
 You need to be able to be positive about your employees.

-Asides from their faithfulness with your organization, they will also want to do more by offering their best.
+Aside from their faithfulness to your organization, they will also want to do more by offering their best.

 11. Have a relationship with each one of them

 This is a really tough one, especially for a big organization.
 It can be much easier for small and medium-sized organizations.

 So, for a big organization with about 50- 500 people or more, you don’t have to chat with everyone on a daily basis.

 It can be something as simple as saying “Hello, how are you” to the janitor when you stumble upon each other and go a little further by asking for their name.